dotnet/docs/docs/csharp/getting-started/consuming-library-with-visual-studio.md

 ## Distributing the library in a NuGet package

 You can make your class library widely available by publishing it as a NuGet package.
 Visual Studio does not support the creation of NuGet packages.
-To create one, you use the [`dotnet` command line utility](../../core/tools/dotnet.md) as follows:
+To create one, you use the [`dotnet` command line utility](../../core/tools/dotnet.md):

 1. Open a console window.
 For example in the **Ask me anything** text box in the Windows taskbar, enter `Command Prompt` (or `cmd` for short), and open a console window by either selecting the **Command Prompt** desktop app or pressing **Enter** if it's selected in the search results.